danielthepope/trntxt/README.md

 To run the server, just type `gulp`.
 The server runs, then restarts if any of the JavaScript files are changed.

 ### To do
 There are still a few things I'd like to do with trntxt.
 Check out the [issues page](https://github.com/danielthepope/trntxt/issues) for things to do.
-If you want to tackle a particular issue, let me know first in a comment or on Gitter - I might be working on it already!
+If you want to tackle a particular issue, let me know first in a comment or on Twitter - I might be working on it already!

 ## Acknowledgements
 There are a number of people I'd like to thank for helping me out throughout the development of this project.
 The [contributors](https://github.com/danielthepope/trntxt/graphs/contributors) page doesn't tell the whole story, so here we go.